markjmeyer/doublyRanked/README.md

 to remove and calculate the geometric mean.

 ## Simulations folder
 Files included were used for the simulations described in [Meyer (2023)](https://arxiv.org/abs/2306.14761).
 The files are named with "mww" or "kw" first, depending on the test used.
 Then the true curve setting, "phi" or "gamma."
-Finally, the error distribution.
+Next is the the error distribution, "g" for Gaussian, "l" for log-normal, or "t" for t with 2 df.
+Files ending with "size" are for the type I error simulation.